oscimp/amaranth_twstft/Doc/AboutTheCurrentVersion.md

 of this correction with the Costas Loop block with Order 2 for BPSK and 4 for QPSK, while GNU/Octave requires identifying the frequency offset (argmax(FFT)), compensating by multiplying with a numerically controlled oscillator, and only then correlating.

+The bitstreams produced are stored in the ``build/top.bit`` file and can be archived for future use.